1993–94 Gillingham F.C. season: Background and pre-season

 A new kit was introduced designed to mark the club's centenary, adding panels of black and white stripes to the usual blue shirts, which were worn with white shorts and socks; the club's original shirts when it was founded in 1893 had featured black and white stripes.
-The second-choice kit, to be worn in the event of a clash of colours with the opposition, was all red with similar black and white panels on the shirts.
+The away kit, to be worn in the event of a clash of colours with the home team, was all red with similar black and white panels on the shirts.
 The team prepared for the new season with a number of friendly matches, including one against Charlton Athletic of the First Division.
 Alan Gough, a goalkeeper who had recently left Fulham, played on a trial basis against Charlton but Gillingham opted not to sign him to a contract.